Alfred Sears: Parliamentary Career (2002-2012)

 Sears was first elected to Parliament in 2002, defeating FNM Incumbent Zhivargo Laing.

 He was appointed Minister of Education, Science and Technology by Prime Minister Perry Christie.
 As Minister, he was responsible for improvements in literacy education, the creation of the Fort Charlotte Community Development Center, and the construction of the T.G.
 Glover Primary School.

 As a Member of Parliament Sears was also Chairman of the Caribbean Financial Action Task Force from 2003 to 2004.

 Sears was also appointed the Attorney General of the Bahamas, serving from 2002 to 2006.

 Sears did not stand for re-election in 2012 and was replaced by Dr. Andre Rollins on the election ballot.

 Chairman of the College of the Bahamas

 In 2012, Sears was appointed the Chairman of the College of the Bahamas.
 While there, he was responsible for the college's transitions into the University of the Bahamas.
 He resigned from his chairmanship in 2016.

 2017 Parliament Candidacy

 Sears ran for leadership of the PLP; he lost to Perry Christie.
 Sears ran for his old Fort Charlotte seat in 2017.
 He lost to FNM candidate Mark Humes.

 Parliamentary Career (2021-present)

 Sears was re-elected to parliament in a rematch against Mark Humes in 2021.

 As a member of Parliament, he was appointed Minister of Public Works and Utilities by Prime Minister Philip "Brave" Davis.
 As minister, Sears oversaw infrastructure and roadwork development.

 In a 2023 cabinet reshuffle, Sears was appointed Minister of Intelligence and National Insurance.

+On 11 June 2025, he announced he would stand down at the 2026 Bahamian general election.